Can All Clad Go in the Oven? – Cooking with Confidence

 This effect, commonly known as “heat tint,” is produced when the chromium in the stainless steel reacts with high temperatures.
 Cookware used at very high temperatures is more susceptible to this phenomenon.

-Heat tint
+Heat Tint

-This is simply a stain, rainbow blue like, or rather a splotchy discoloration that results from overheating the cookware in the oven.
+This is simply a stain, rainbow blue-like, or rather a splotchy discoloration that results from overheating the cookware in the oven.

 To stay away from this, just don’t exceed the stipulated safe temperature.
-A mixture of water and vinegar(white) or scrubbing with bar keepers friend could help remove the heat tint.
+A mixture of water and vinegar (white) or scrubbing could help remove the heat tint.

-Is All-Clad A Good Choice For Cooking In The Oven?
+Is All-Clad a Good Choice For Cooking In The Oven?

 All Clad cookware